justinshuck/Client-side-loadbalancing-presentation/README.md

 # Client side load balancing using Ribbon and Feign

+Java Development Guild Presentation
+November 20th, 2017
+Justin Shuck, Software Developer - CDK Global

 This demo project is used to demonstrate a client side load balancing setup using Netflix's Ribbon along with Feign.

-Tools used in this demonstation include:
+Tools used in this demonstration include:
 - Ribbon
 - Feign
 - Consul